 Consider getting a second opinion if your symptoms do not respond to treatment or if you are unsatisfied with your care.

 Endometriosis varies from person to person.
 So too does treatment.
 Depending on the severity of your symptoms, treatment for endometriosis involves some combination of surgery and medications.
-Sometimes, it can take lots of trial and error to find a regime that works for you.
+Sometimes, it can take some trial and error to find the right combination for you.